cirongliu/NIH_Marmoset_Atlas_V1/README.md

 # Note:
-If you are an AFNI user, why bother to download the atlas from here.
-AFNI has already integrated the whole atlas set (V1) (via command @Install_NIH_Marmoset).
+If you are an AFNI user.
+AFNI has already integrated the whole atlas set (via command @Install_NIH_Marmoset).

 If you are learning AFNI and have questions about the atlas in the AFNI, please feel free to contact me (cirong.liu@nih.gov) or Glen Daniel (glend@mail.nih.gov).

 If you have questions about the NIH Marmoset Brain Atlas Project, please contact Dr. Cirong Liu (cirong.liu@nih.gov) or Dr. Afonso Silva (silvaa@ninds.nih.gov)

 If you identified errors in the atlas or want to submit your parcellation results to our atlas, please contact Dr. Cirong Liu (cirong.liu@nih.gov).

 Thanks for your supporting!